fhoedemakers/pico-infonesPlus/README.md

 ### Image: one or two player setup with usb controller and NES/WII_classic controller port

-For single player games, connect either an USB controller **or** a NES/WII-classic controller controller.
+For single player games, connect either an USB controller **or** a NES/WII-classic controller.
 Not both!

 For two player games: Connect a USB controller for player 1 and a NES or WII-Classic controller for player 2.